palantir/security-bulletins/PLTRSEC-2022-12.md

 ## Summary

-Palantir Gotham version prior to 3.22.11.2 included two unauthenticated endpoints that would have allowed an attacker to exhaust the memory of the Gotham dispatch server.
+Palantir Gotham version prior to 3.22.11.2 included an unauthenticated endpoint that would have allowed an attacker to exhaust the memory of the Gotham dispatch server.

 ## Background